Serbian True Orthodox Church: Churches and monasteries

 In 2007, the sisterhood of Stjenik Monastery near Čačak refused submission to the Serbian Orthodox Church after it signed the Ecumenic Charter agreeing to hold a great Christian Communion in Niš in 2013.
 After they were expelled from the monastery, they founded a new one, called "Novi Stjenik", in the remote Kučaj mountains in eastern Serbia.
 In 2010, the monastery had thirteen nuns.

 A former weekend house on Fruška Gora was turned into a male monastery, called "Church of Saint Cyril and Metodius".
 As of 2010, the monastery had three monks.

 Since 2012, the STOC has been building a church of Utešiteljevo near Ralja, south of Belgrade.
 The church is its formal episcopal seat.

 All STOC monasteries and churches hoist a black flag with the inscription "Orthodoxy or death!".

 Child camp controversy

 In August 2014, the STOC organized the second "Saint Lazar Orthodox Youth Camp" on the Kučaj mountains, that gathered a number of 12- to 18-year-olds.
 They came to the attention of the Serbian public after it was revealed that the children were taught how to operate airsoft replicas of Kalashnikov rifles, among other military skills.
-The organizers were criticized of child recruitment and child abuse.
+The organizers were criticized for child recruitment and child abuse.
 Bishop Akakije and Efrosinija, hegumenia of the Novi Stjenik monastery, stated that the camp was organized by a model of similar camps in Russia, as well as scouting camps worldwide, that the children were taught outdoor survival skills and self-defense, and the shooting training was only one day of a 10-day course.
 The police and the public prosecutor of the city of Bor began an investigation of the case.